The UN food summit email just popped into my mailbox, with a whole lot of ‘supporting’ (not!) documentation.

 For anyone remotely interested in agriculture or even seeing how United Nations directs our lives like a master puppeteer, I’d urge you to sign up to ‘ the Science-based global platform for food systems’ i.e. https://eatforum.org/

 Attached are some key points to note for the next online food summit I’ve been invited to, on 20th April, all aimed at destroying the market for dairy and meat.

-- Dairy and meat currently are responsible for 14% of the world's greenhouse emissions but somehow, are projected to reach 80% emissions by 2050!
+- Dairy and meat currently are responsible for 14% of the world’s greenhouse emissions but somehow, are projected to reach 80% of emissions by 2050!

 - From above, it follows that we need to tax dairy and meat products based on their emission levels.
-Will drop dairy/meat demand and increase demand for plant based food/lab made crap.
+Will drop dairy/meat demand and increase demand for plant-based food/lab-made crap.

 - Meat products cause cancer, obesity and early mortality though no supporting, truly independent sources of this science provided.

 - Meat products are main cause of communicable diseases!!